A Brief Letter to the New York Times

 Something to Be Proud Of

-Though it was only the size of a tweet, I’m still proud of my letter in the Old Gray Lady.
+Though it was only the size of a tweet, I’m still proud of my letter in The New York Times.
 So pardon me for tooting my own horn.
 Sometimes it’s just nice to brag.
 And if you’ve even been featured in a national publication, what was it like?
 Let me know in the comment section.